 Ans.
-The subsidy on PDS Kerosene and Domestic LPG is met from the budgetary grants of MoP
+The subsidy on PDS Kerosene and Domestic LPG is met from the budgetary grants of MoPNG.

 Q2.
 Is there a single rate of subsidy for all bottling plants and depots in India under the PDS Kerosene and Domestic LPG schemes?

 Ans.
-Separate subsidy rates have been approved by MoP&NG for each bottling plant and depot under the PDS Kerosene and Domestic LPG scheme.
+Separate subsidy rate is applicable for each bottling plant and depot in the country.

 Q3.
 How is the subsidy rate for PDS Kerosene and Domestic LPG determined?